Can I get a loan if I'm retired or over 60?

 What are the pros and cons of a loan in retirement?

-There are a number of reasons why you might borrow a loan as a pensioner, but there are also some risks to consider:
+There are a several reasons why you might borrow a loan as a pensioner, but there are also some risks to consider:

 Advantages

-Provides a short-term injection of cash to pay for a holiday, car repairs or a new boiler, for example – where it would take too long to save up
+Provides a short-term injection of cash to pay for a holiday, home improvements, car repairs or a new boiler, for example – where it would take too long to save up

 Repay in fixed monthly instalments so budgeting is easier